dh1tw/dh1tw.de/content/post/2008-07-04-bandscope-modification-yaesu-ft1000mp.md

 At least the Sub Receiver offers theoretically a signal with 40kHz bandwidth at the output of the first mixer circuit.

-Obviously due to the bigger bandwidth, the tap point will be in the circuits of the Sub Receiver.
+Obviously, due to the bigger bandwidth, the tap point will be in the circuits of the Sub Receiver.

 ## Tap Point Selection